DETAILED ACTION

 (a)(1) the claimed invention was patented, described in a printed publication, or in public use, on sale, or otherwise available to the public before the effective filing date of the claimed invention.

-As to claim 1, Sick et al discloses a natural turf reinforcement system, comprising: a fiber yarn 310 having at least one biodegradation characteristic; and a natural grass component 312, wherein the fiber yarn is injected into a soil bed and provides support to the natural grass component, and wherein the at least one biodegradation characteristic includes a full or substantially full biodegradation in soil after injection after a defined time period.
+As to claim 1, Sick et al discloses a natural turf reinforcement system, comprising: a fiber yarn 310 having at least one biodegradation characteristic; and a natural grass component 312, wherein the fiber yarn is injected into a soil bed and provides support to the natural grass component, and wherein the at least one biodegradation characteristic includes a full or substantially full biodegradation in the soil bed after injection after a defined time period.
+Sick et al also discloses (see para [0070] that the fiber yarn may be injected into a soil bed.

 As to claim 2, Sick et al discloses wherein the full or substantially full biodegradation is triggered by an addition of a chemical or biological compound (i.e. decomposition booster).